wagslane/blog/content/posts/continuous-deployments-arent-continuous-disruptions.md

 audio: []
 ---

 Luckily, I’ve met very few engineers in my career who are outright opposed to continuous deployment.
-That said, I have met some, and I think their hesitation is usually rooted in the myth that continuous causes more disruptions to end-users than a batched release cycle.
+That said, I have met some, and I think their hesitation is usually rooted in the myth that continuous deployment causes more disruptions to end-users than a batched release cycle.

 ## What is continuous deployment?